fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

   - _preventive maintenance_
   - workorder optimization
 - Joint performance metrics:
-  if you want a coordinated effort for a balance optimization of production, asset performance, product quality and cost, you better have a shared measure for these
+  for a coordinated effort to balance optimization of production, asset performance, product quality and cost, you had better have a shared measure for these
 - Make data relateable
   - Time stamped performance data
   - Trackable materials & product
   - Shared static data
-- Should not only integrate but also allow itself to be intergrated This is where most ready made solutions fall short
+- Should not only integrate but also allow itself to be intergrated:
+  This is where most ready made solutions fall short